The Ormiston Trust

 Use of the Toolkit: Successful applicants must commit to using the Ormiston Youth Social Action Toolkit.
 Applications should show understanding of how the toolkit will be integrated into the school's approach.

-Skills Development Focus: According to programme materials, “The youth social action toolkit outlines every step needed for schools and students to meaningfully engage with youth social action...and is centered around critical skill development (including communication, oracy, problem solving, among others).”
+Skills Development Focus: According to programme materials, “The youth social action toolkit outlines every step needed for schools and students to meaningfully engage with youth social action...and is centred around critical skill development (including communication, oracy, problem solving, among others).”
 Applications should articulate how projects will develop these transferable skills.

 Community Connection: Projects should address real issues in the school's community.
 The Trust looks for initiatives that respond to what young people have identified as important local challenges.